If you work

 - any income from self-employment

-- tax or National Insurance you pay
+- tax and National Insurance you pay

-- relevant expenses you tell them about, such as caring fees you pay
+- relevant expenses you tell them about, such as caring fees you pay so you can work

 - 50% of any money you pay into your pension